-As the cardiovascular risks of selective COX-2 inhibitors may increase with dose and duration of exposure, the shortest duration possible and the lowest effective daily dose should be used.
-The patient's need for symptomatic relief and response to therapy should be re-evaluated periodically (see Section 7 'Special warnings and precautions for use').
+As the cardiovascular risks of selective COA-2 inhibitors may increase with dose and duration of exposure, the shortest duration possible and the lowest effective daily dose should be used.
+The patient's need for symptomatic relief and response to therapy should be re-evaluated periodically (see section 'Special warnings and precautions for use')

-Renal insufficiency
+Renal insufficiency:

-No dosage adjustment is necessary for patients with creatinine clearance $\geq$ 30 ml/min (see Section 14 'Pharmacokinetic properties').
-The use of etoricoxib in patients with creatinine clearance < 30ml/min is contraindicated (see Section 6 'Contraindications' and Section 7 'Special warnings and precautions for use').
+No dosage adjustment is necessary for patients with creatinine clearance $\geq$ 30 ml/min (see section Pharmacokinetic properties).
+The use of etoricoxib in patients with creatinine clearance <30 ml/min is contra-indicated (see sections Contraindications and Special warnings and precautions for use).

-Hepatic insufficiency
+Hepatic insufficiency:

 In patients with mild hepatic insufficiency (Child-Pugh score 5-6) a dose of 60 mg once daily should not be exceeded.
 In patients with moderate hepatic insufficiency (Child-Pugh score 7-9) the recommended dose of 60 mg every other day should not be exceeded; administration of 30 mg once daily can also be considered.

-Clinical experience is limited, particularly in patients with moderate hepatic insufficiency and caution is advised.
-There is no clinical experience in patients with severe hepatic insufficiency (Child-Pugh score >9); therefore, its use is contraindicated in these patients (see Section 6 'Contraindications' and Section 7 'Special warnings and precautions for use' and Section 14 'Pharmacokinetic properties').
+Clinical experience is limited particularly in patients with moderate hepatic insufficiency and caution is advised.
+There is no clinical experience in patients with severe hepatic insufficiency (Child-Pugh score >9); therefore, its use is contra-indicated in these patients (see sections Contraindications, Special warnings and precautions for use and Pharmacokinetic properties).

-Paediatric use
+Paediatric use:

-Etoricoxib is contraindicated in children and adolescents under 16 years of age (see Section 6 'Contraindications').
+Etoricoxib is contra-indicated in children and adolescents under 16 years of age (see section Contraindications).